open-data-fabric/open-data-fabric/rfcs/007-simple-transfer-protocol.md

 ## Summary

-A minimalistic read-only transfer protocol that can be used to explore and transfer datasets between reporsitories.
+A minimalistic read-only transfer protocol that can be used to explore and transfer datasets between repositories.

 ## Motivation

-ODF needs a the bare-minimum transfer protocol for synchronizing datasets between two repositories.
+ODF needs a bare-minimum transfer protocol for synchronizing datasets between two repositories.
 The protocol needs to specify how, knowing the URL of a dataset, one can discover ("walk") the dataset's Metadata Chain and find all associated objects like refs, checkpoints, and data files.

 Protocol is aimed to achieve maximal interoperability and ease of repository setup and less concerned with efficiency of transfer.
 More advanced protocols supporting efficient traversal of metadata, highly-parallel downloads, and data querying will be proposed separately.